iancookwestgate/hacker-noonclone/README.md

 * Run `ng serve --open` for a dev server.
 This will open a window in your web browser with which to view the project.
 The app will automatically reload if you change any of the source files.
 * `npm run lint` to explicitly run ESLint.

+## Site Features

+* Navbar recreates the neon green appearance of Hacker Noon.
+* Icons and imagery are in place, retrieved directly from Hacker Noon.
+* Site is loosely structured to resemble Hacker Noon's presentation.

+## Planned Features

+* Tighten up the arrangement of posts to better match that of Hacker Noon's.
+* Bring in post information from a Firebase database.
+* Spend time with CSS to properly format fonts, links, and post info.

 ## Technologies Used